nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 2a.
-The given id number is invalid.
+The given uid number is invalid.

   - 2a1.
 Healthcare Xpress shows an error message.